Reconciliation and Rest

 As one of Australia’s largest profit-to-member super funds, we recognise the role we can play in achieving reconciliation and addressing inequalities that exist for First Nations.

-With more than 1.9 million Rest members, we represent the equivalent of one in seven working Australians.
+With more than 2 million Rest members, we represent the equivalent of 1 in 7 working Australians.
 We estimate we have tens of thousands of members who identify as Aboriginal or Torres Strait Islander peoples.

-Our RAP aligns with our sustainability approach, which is centred on helping our members achieve the best-possible retirement outcomes through actions focused on supporting a better, fairer and more sustainable future.
+Our RAPs align with our sustainability approach, which is centred on helping our members achieve the best-possible retirement outcomes through actions focused on supporting a better, fairer and more sustainable future.

 Reconciliation partnership